rogiervandergeer/pydargs/README.md

   If you must add a default, for example for instantiating your dataclass elsewhere, do `config: Config = field(default_factory=Config)`, assuming that all fields in `Config` have a default.
 - Nested dataclasses can not be positional (although _fields of_ the nested dataclass can be).
 - Argument names must not collide.
 In the example above, the `Base` class should not contain a field named `config_field_a`.
+- When reading [defaults from a file](#loading-defaults-from-file), the data inside the file may be nested like the dataclasses as well as flat with prefixes.
+  E.g. `{"config": {"field_b": "xyz"}` has the same as `{"config_field_b": "xyz"}`.
+Make sure that there are no collisions between these options.

 ## Subparsers